-37. referral pathways, follow-up procedures and support resources for the individual 38. procedures relating to recording, collating and preparing appropriate information, documentation and images for transfer or storage according to local protocols 39. how to keep full, accurate and clear records in line with organisational procedures Perf ormance criteria 1. apply standard precautions for infection prevention and control, and other appropriate health and safety measures 2. ensure all necessary preparations have been made by the individual and staff before starting the procedure 3. check and prepare the equipment required for the examination 4. ensure the environment is conducive to maintaining the privacy and dignity of the individual 5. check the identification and clinical history details before commencing the procedure in accordance with local policies and procedures 6. introduce yourself and other members of staff present during the examination 7. review any previous relevant imaging where available 8. enter the identification details of the individual into the ultrasound machine or, if previously entered, check for accuracy 9. obtain valid consent for the procedure in accordance with national and local guidelines 10. respect the individual's privacy, dignity, beliefs and decisions 11. confirm the appropriateness of key people before the examination in accordance with local guidelines 12. communicate with the individual / key people to facilitate their understanding of and co-operation with the examination 13. establish the individual's capacity to understand the procedure with the help of key people if necessary 14. clearly explain the procedure and possible outcomes, including risk, benefits and limitations 15. check for any contraindications for the proposed procedure and take appropriate action in response to identified risks 16. ensure the individual is in an appropriate and comfortable position for the examination, ensuring clothing is suitably adjusted to facilitate the examination 17. select and prepare the appropriate imaging technique, transducer and initial scanning parameters for the individual and the site under examination 18. apply sufficient acoustic coupling gel to the area to be examined to ensure optimal sound transmission
+10. D. respect the individual's privacy, dignity, beliefs and decisions 11.
+L. confirm the appropriateness of key people before the examination in accordance with local guidelines 12.
+2. communicate with the individual / key people to facilitate their understanding of and co-operation with the examination 13.
+3. establish the individual's capacity to understand the procedure with the help of key people if necessary 14. clearly explain the procedure and possible outcomes, including risk, benefits and limitations 15.
+5. check for any contraindications for the proposed procedure and take appropriate action in response to identified risks 16.
+5. ensure the individual is in an appropriate and comfortable position for the examination, ensuring clothing is suitably adjusted to facilitate the examination 17.
+7. select and prepare the appropriate imaging technique, transducer and initial scanning parameters for the individual and the site under examination 18.
+3. apply sufficient acoustic coupling gel to the area to be examined to ensure optimal sound transmission 19.
+9. make adjustments to the equipment controls to optimise the image quality and recognise the appearance of ultrasound artefacts 20.
+O. ensure power levels and insonation time are kept to a minimum in accordance with national and international safety guidelines Output Description: 21.
+L. acquire and interpret appropriate ultrasound images and produce a report in accordance with your scope of practice and in-line with national and local guidelines and protocols 22.
+2. observe and be aware of the individual's condition and well- being at all times and take appropriate action in response to any signs of discomfort and/or distress 23.
+3. take appropriate steps to minimise the risk of work-related disorders 24. maintain communication with the individual / key people throughout the procedure 25.
+5. record images with appropriate annotation and measurements according to national and local guidelines and protocols 26.
+5. extend the procedure as appropriate to confirm or supplement any initial findings

-19. make adjustments to the equipment controls to optimise the image quality and recognise the appearance of ultrasound artefacts 20. ensure power levels and insonation time are kept to a minimum in accordance with national and international safety guidelines 21. acquire and interpret appropriate ultrasound images and produce a report in accordance with your scope of practice and in-line with national and local guidelines and protocols 22. observe and be aware of the individual's condition and well-being at all times and take appropriate action in response to any signs of discomfort and/or distress 23. take appropriate steps to minimise the risk of work-related disorders 24. maintain communication with the individual / key people throughout the procedure 25. record images with appropriate annotation and measurements according to national and local guidelines and protocols 26. extend the procedure as appropriate to confirm or supplement any initial findings 27. seek advice from appropriate others where you observe unexpected appearances or unusual findings that are outside your area of personal competence 28. provide the individual with information relating to the procedure and aftercare where necessary 29. explain the process for obtaining results 30. advise a referral to the appropriate person if an abnormality is observed which is likely to require further investigation or treatment, following national and local guidelines and protocols 31. record, collate and prepare appropriate information, documentation and images for transfer or storage according to local protocols 32. verify that the images have arrived/been stored according to local protocols
+27. seek advice from appropriate others where you observe unexpected appearances or unusual findings that are outside your area of personal competence 28. provide the individual with information relating to the procedure and aftercare where necessary 29. explain the process for obtaining results 30. advise a referral to the appropriate person if an abnormality is observed which is likely to require further investigation or treatment, following national and local guidelines and protocols 31. record, collate and prepare appropriate information, documentation and images for transfer or storage according to local protocols 32. verify that the images have arrived/been stored according to local protocols